-Helping your child to become motivated and stay engaged in reading is one of the biggest challenges that many parents and caregivers face today.
-I know this because I hear this pretty much on a daily basis from my clients, as well as from people I meet who have children who just can’t seem to get interested in books.
+Helping your child to become motivated and stay engaged while reading is one of the biggest challenges that many parents and caregivers face in this day and time.
+I know this, because I hear this pretty much on a daily basis from my clients, as well as from people I meet who have children who just can’t seem to get interested in books.

 It’s no wonder, since access to thousands of gaming apps. are available with just the touch of the screen!
 And to many children, guess what will seem more entertaining?
 If you guessed gaming, then you guessed right!

 I love technology!
 I honestly do.
 There are so many beneficial uses for technological devices.
 Think about it…we now have access to millions and millions of articles and posts dealing with just about anything we could ever want to know, just by typing in a few words!
 Now, that is cool!
 Many students are also now able to complete research projects on their devices, do writing assignments, as well as read books and do many other educational tasks.

 The use of computers, tablets, and even cell phones can be wonderful for those kids who use them wisely.
 I’m not talking about spending every single hour they are awake for learning!
 I do believe there needs to be a balance between work and play.
 I just think that kids need to use their devices for the right purposes.

 However, for some students, technology simply represents play time, as they spend countless hours a day playing games, in favor of doing their homework or relaxing with a good book!
 Believe me…I should know.

 I have spent the last 36 years teaching kids of all ages, and I think I have heard just about every excuse for why they “couldn’t” get their homework done.
 Most of the time, it all boils down to the time they spent playing games and texting instead of working.
 In a previous post, I talked about the possible future of many of my “gamers!”

 Ways to Help Your Child Learn to Enjoy Reading More